A Celebration of Black Music and Culture

 Miles Davis, 1967

-Jazz was birthed in New Orleans, a combination of blues and ragtime music defined largely by polyrhythms and musical complexity, as well as improvisation.
 By the 1920s, it had become a popular form of music among America's youth, leading to the Jazz Age, with stars such as Louis Armstrong and Bessie Smith leading the charge.
 The increasing popularity of jazz led to the formation of subgenres, with swing music being the first major branch-off.
-Jazz was a prominently intersectional form of music, with Black and Jewish Americans working in conjunction with one another largely due to the discrimination both groups experienced.
+Jazz was a prominently intersectional form of music, with Black and Jewish Americans working in conjunction with one another mainly due to the discrimination both groups experienced and played into Jazz's nature, which is at its peak when improvisational collaboration are prioritized by its players.

 Rock and Roll